econml.dr.SparseLinearDRLearner

 intercept__inference(T)

-The inference of the intercept in the linear model of the constant marginal treatment effect associated with treatment T.
+Get inference results for the intercept in the linear model of the constant marginal treatment effect.

 intercept__interval(T, *[, alpha])

-The intercept in the linear model of the constant marginal treatment effect associated with treatment T.
+Get the intercept in the linear model of the constant marginal treatment effect.

 marginal_ate(T[, X])